 Don’t forget to treat yourself to a manicure or pedicure before you leave the spa.
 Sit back and relax and take in the beautiful mountain views while indulging in a manicure or pedicure treatment.
 I love that the nail polish they use is free from harmful ingredients such as parabens, formaldehyde, toluene, camphor, cellophane, and heavy metals.

-7. Culinary Escape
+7. Culinary Escape in Blue Mountain Winter

 If you don’t feel like doing any of those things then I would suggest heading out and enjoying all the great restaurants in the area.
-Some of my favourites are O&B Cafe Grill Blue Mountain, Bruce Wine Bar, Haisai and Northwinds Brewery.
+Some of my favorites are O&B Cafe Grill Blue Mountain, Bruce Wine Bar, Haisai and Northwinds Brewery.
 More about these great restaurants to follow.